matthewseaman/pyTanks.SwiftPlayer/README.md

 All library dependencies will automatically be collected upon compilation with Swift Package Manager.

 **Note: pyTanks is still in beta.
 API and functionality is subject to change.**

+## Usage ##
+To run the player, `cd` to the working directory, then run `source start.sh`.
+This executable simply calls `build_executable.sh`, then runs the newly-built executable `.build/debug/pyTanks`.

+Settings are customizable on the command line, but only when passed as arguments to the raw executable rather than using `start.sh` (which does not acknowledge passed arguments).